Da1sypetals/Raddy/README.md

 ```
-2. Then, define your elements (indices, springs here):
+1. Then, define your elements (indices).
+Here is an example where each element is DOFs of two nodes on each neo-hookean spring:
 ```rust
 let springs = vec![[0, 1, 2, 3], [2, 3, 4, 5], [0, 1, 4, 5]];
 let x0 = faer::col::from_slice(&[0.0, 0.0, 2.0, 0.0, 1.0, 2.0]).to_owned();